ccamel/awesome-ccamel/README.md

 - [samayun/devbooks](https://github.com/samayun/devbooks) - Open Source Resources
 - [scrtlabs/Grants](https://github.com/scrtlabs/Grants) - Repository for grant proposal submissions
 - [sdras/awesome-actions](https://github.com/sdras/awesome-actions) - A curated list of awesome actions to use on GitHub
+- [security-alliance/seal-911](https://github.com/security-alliance/seal-911) - SEAL 911 is a project designed to give users, developers, and security researchers an accessible way to connect with a small group of highly trusted security professionals in case of emergency.
 - [sedyh/awesome-ebitengine](https://github.com/sedyh/awesome-ebitengine) - A curated list of awesome Ebitengine frameworks, libraries and software
 - [sefakilic/awesome-emacs](https://github.com/sefakilic/awesome-emacs) - a curated list of Emacs resources
 - [semantalytics/awesome-kafka](https://github.com/semantalytics/awesome-kafka) - A curated list of awesome things related to Apache Kafka